microvm/microvm-tutorial/docs/langimpl/interact.rst

     reader.close()

 The ``ca.loadBundle`` method takes a Java ``Reader`` and loads the bundle from it in the text form.
-Now the bundle is loaded into the µVM.
+Now the bundle is loaded into Mu.

-But nothing will happen because you did not tell the µVM to run anything.
+But nothing will happen because you did not tell Mu to run anything.

 Threads and Stacks
 ------------------

-In the µVM, a **thread** is an abstraction of a virtual processor that is capable of executing code.
+In Mu, a **thread** is an abstraction of a virtual processor that is capable of executing code.
 It is the unit of scheduling and is *usually* implemented as one-to-one mapped to OS threads.
-In this reference implementation, however, threads are implemented as green threads, that is, one single Java thread executing instructions for multiple µVM threads, one instruction at a time, alternating between all µVM threads.
+In this reference implementation, however, threads are implemented as green threads, that is, one single Java thread executing instructions for multiple Mu threads, one instruction at a time, alternating between all Mu threads.

 But a thread alone is not enough.
 It needs a context to execute on.
-In the µVM, a **stack** is the context in which a thread executes.
+In Mu, a **stack** is the context in which a thread executes.
 A stack contains many **frames**, each of which contains the context of a function activation.
 A frame contains an instruction pointer to indicate which instruction is being executed, the value of all local variables in a function, and memory cells explicitly allocated on the stack.

-To execute a µVM function, the client should create a new µVM stack with a frame containing the context of the desired µVM function, and create a new µVM thread that binds to that stack.
+To execute a Mu function, the client should create a new Mu stack with a frame containing the context of the desired Mu function, and create a new Mu thread that binds to that stack.
 Then the thread keeps executing in the context of the stack until it hits a special instruction ``@uvm.thread_exit``.